 Support women and children fleeing from domestic abuse.
 Visit the organization’s headquarters in Arnold to adopt a family or an individual rebuilding a life after the tragedy of abuse.
 1517 Ritchie Highway, Suite 201, Arnold, 410-626-7800.

 House of Ruth is an organization located in Maryland that provides shelter, food, counseling, and more for women and children.
 Item donations help clothe, feed and nourish those seeking help and support.
 Clothing, hygiene supplies, books, toys, craft supplies and linens are some of the items that are needed.
 There is a wish list on the organization’s website, with highly desired items listed in bold.
 2201 Argonne Dr., Baltimore, 410-889-0840.

 The Walk the Walk Foundation needs sponsors to purchase gifts for families in need.
 Volunteers can also help deliver the gifts to the families, giving it a personal touch.
-Purchase a bike, bike helmet or gift cards as well.
+Now serving families in Anne Arundel County.

 Aid local shelters by donating supplies, food, and toys for unadopted animals.

 - Friends of Anne Arundel County Animal Control

 From providing food, toys and blankets to the shelter, to offering emergency assistance for injured shelter animals, the Friends of Anne Arundel County Animal Control is there.
 Donations of cash, gift certificates, dog and cat food and toys are especially needed during the holidays and the rate of surrenders tends to go up.